• Skip to main content

 November 20, 2023

-BIRDSBORO PA – Experience Christmas as it was in 18th century America – a simple time, yet filled with celebration, feasting, and frivolity – during “A Homestead Holiday,” coming Dec.
-10 (2023; Sunday) to the Daniel Boone Homestead in Birdsboro.
+BIRDSBORO PA – Experience Christmas as it was in 18th century America – a simple time, yet filled with celebration, feasting, and frivolity – during “A Homestead Holiday,” on Sunday (Dec.
+10, 2023) at the Daniel Boone Homestead in Birdsboro.

 From noon to 4 p.m. throughout the historic area, visitors will see, hear, and learn about different Christmas traditions of families who lived on the property.
 They include the young child, born at the homestead in 1734, who grew up to become famed frontiersman Daniel Boone.